harinik28/Inventory-Management/README.md

 ### 2. Bills

-**Contains two sections:**
+- **Purchase Bills:**

-**Purchase Bills:** Captures purchase ID, product name, quantity, amount, and total.
+  - Captures purchase ID, product name, quantity, amount, and total.
 The product names are fetched from the Product Master table and displayed as a dropdown.

+- **Sales Bills:**
-**Sales Bills:** Captures sales ID, product name, quantity, amount, and total.
+  - Captures sales ID, product name, quantity, amount, and total.
 The product names are fetched from the Purchase Bills table and displayed as a dropdown.

-Inputs for both bills are received through forms.
+- Inputs for both bills are received through forms.

 ### 3. Stock